 On April 9, 2009, a complaint was filed in the Superior Court of Alameda County, California, in a lawsuit captioned Hedrick et al. v.
 Genentech, Inc. et al, Case No. 09-446158.
 The complaint asserts claims against Genentech, us and others for alleged strict liability for failure to warn, strict product liability, negligence, breach of warranty, fraudulent concealment, wrongful death and other claims based on injuries alleged to have occurred as a result of three individuals' treatment with RAPTIVA®.
 The complaint seeks unspecified compensatory and punitive damages.
-Since then, additional complaints have been filed in the same court, bringing the total number of pending cases to seventy five.
+Since then, additional complaints have been filed in the same court, bringing the total number of pending cases to seventy six.
+The cases have been consolidated as a coordinated proceeding.
 All of the complaints allege the same claims and seek the same types of damages based on injuries alleged to have occurred as a result of the plaintiffs' treatment with RAPTIVA®.
+On July 15, 2011, the Court dismissed with prejudice one of the cases in this coordinated proceeding, White v.
+Genentech, Inc., et al, Case No. RG-09-484026.
+On September 8, 2011, the Court granted defendants' Motions for Summary Judgment in two cases, Guerrero (Case No. RG-10-518396) and Harwell (Case No. RG-09-464039), and dismissed both cases.
+On September 19, 2011, the Court sustained defendants' Demurrer to another case (Young, Case No. RG-11-569879) and dismissed the complaint.
+On October 19, 2011, the Court granted defendants' Motion for Summary Judgment in Krawiec v.
+Genentech, Inc., et al., Case No. RG-10-524963.
 Even though Genentech has agreed to indemnify us in connection with these matters, there can be no assurance that these or other products liability lawsuits will not result in liability to us or that our insurance or contractual arrangements will provide us with adequate protection against such liabilities.